Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 An example:

-The ast 12 lines of the great Darius's inscription in Persepolis, [DPd inscription](https://www.livius.org/sources/content/achaemenid-royal-inscriptions/dpd/):
+The last 12 lines of the great Darius's inscription in Persepolis, [DPd inscription](https://www.livius.org/sources/content/achaemenid-royal-inscriptions/dpd/):

 Input: